yuvalmGS/gigaspaces-wiki-jekyll/xap97net/event-listener-container.markdown

 - WriteLease -- the lease of the result object that is being written to the space (the default is lease forever).
 - UpdateTimeout -- if the operation is an update operation, determines how long to wait if the object is locked for updates (the default is 0).

-(on) The write back behavior is modified when using the `DelegateDataEventArrivedAdapter` by this attribute as well.
+{% lampon %} The write back behavior is modified when using the `DelegateDataEventArrivedAdapter` by this attribute as well.

 Here is a simple example: